Buntcz/LinkedList/README.md

 # LinkedList
-building a LinkedList using JavaScript
+Building a LinkedList using JavaScript.